Arsenije Gagović: Karađorđe's proclamation

-In 1804, Karadjordje, together with his elders, sent a proclamation to Archimandrite Arsenije that the Serbs were rising in revolt against the Turks.
+In 1804, Karađorđe, together with his elders, sent a proclamation to Archimandrite Arsenije that the Serbs were rising in revolt against the Turks.

 After the uprising, more precisely in 1811, Archimandrite Arsenije travelled to Russia, but the Russians, stationed in Bucharest, returned him to Herzegovina on a special mission.
 Then he also met with Karađorđe.
 Before the end of 1812, he left for Imperial Russia again, where he remained for four years.
 The Russian government awarded him a pension for his services, enough funds to repair the monastery of Piva and liturgical books that were a premium in Serbia.
 Archimandrite Arsenije was last mentioned on 17 March 1817, when he was in Odessa.
 It is believed that on his return home he was captured at Mostar and killed there that same year.